 I am going to try to share this with some researchers because women have been underserved for so long, and I am not the only one to link my health problems to the environment around me.
 Many of the women I knew over the years had chemical sensitivities.
 Furthermore, many of them had children who struggled with attention issues.
 I was a support person in the homeschooling community, and specifically my job was to receive new members who were coming from the educational system into our secular network, and even though I didn’t ask, they almost always shared the story of why they were leaving and their struggles, so this is a puzzle I have been trying to put together for probably 15 years.
 Something that is common among parents who stay at home and children, is that they spend more time at home than others.
 I have learned that the air quality in residential spaces is not regulated as well as it is in commercial spaces.
 That being said, I did see in the EPA’s physician guidance on environmental illness that in 1984 about a quarter of working people surveyed felt that the air quality in their workplaces contributed to health problems.
 I don’t think many physicians know about that publication, but I also think it needs to be updated.

-I did use methylene blue in my treatment of COVID, but because it can be dangerous for people with monoamine oxidase pathway abnormalities and at the wrong dose can produce unwanted effects (probably not orally by the drop, but I haven’t done the calculations yet), I wanted to concentrate on more broadly safe interventions in my COVID treatment plan which I outlined briefly on my blog and include choline, taurine and wild yam, which seem to protect the kidney, brain and heart, and reversed many of the long haul symptoms I was having.
+I did use methylene blue in my treatment of COVID, but because it can be dangerous for people with monoamine oxidase pathway abnormalities and at the wrong dose can produce unwanted effects (probably not orally by the drop, but I haven’t done the calculations yet).
+This physician provides some important clinical considerations for use of methylene blue.
+Also, I wanted to concentrate on more broadly safe interventions in my COVID treatment plan which I outlined briefly on my blog and include choline, taurine and wild yam, which seem to protect the kidney, brain and heart, and reversed many of the long haul symptoms I was having.
 I think they may protect against excessive diuresis and loss of minerals.
 There are certain patterns that are showing up in the bloodwork of hospitalized COVID patients, and they include decreased LDL and choline in lipid profiles, and specifically hypokalemia, but loss of sodium, calcium and magnesium as well, which would precipitate the cardiac and neurological symptoms specifically.

 |Persephone's Malediction, NFT, $22k USD, $20k of revenue goes to the Larimer County Food Bank in Loveland, CO|